-A purchase price adjustment will occur if the net assets transferred to VidCon on the closing date are less than \$3,800,000 and/or the deferred revenue assumed by VidCon on the closing date is greater than \$7,600,000.
-An indemnity claim will occur if VidCon or GTG Holdings suffers losses arising from or resulting from our breaches of representations, warranties or covenants in the asset purchase agreement or from liabilities and obligations that VidCon has not assumed.
+The purchase price adjustment escrow will be used to pay for adjustments that have not been accounted for in any adjustment to the amount of cash we receive at closing.
+The indemnity claim escrow will be used to pay for losses incurred by VidCon and/or GTG Holdings arising out of or resulting from our breaches of representations, warranties or covenants in the asset purchase agreement or from liabilities and obligations that VidCon has not assumed.